craftablescience/VPKEdit/README.md

 Please read [this file](https://github.com/craftablescience/VPKEdit/blob/main/CONTROLS.md) to see all keyboard shortcuts.

 A separate application with no external dependencies (`vpkeditcli`) provides a command-line interface.
-Currently it can only create VPK files.

 ## Planned Features